Amalfi Coast holidays

 Laid-back evenings

-The main square in Ravello is like a postcard brought to life.
-Cute cafés serve coffees in the view of the town’s stair-fronted church.
-Restaurants keep drinks flowing into the evening, and there are views of stepped hillsides across the valley.
+The main square in Ravello – the Piazza Vescovado – is like a picture-perfect postcard brought to life.
+Cafés serve coffees in front of the town’s stair-fronted church.
+Restaurants keep sunset aperitivos flowing into the evening, and there are panoramas of stepped hillsides across the valley.

 Lively evenings

-One of the liveliest places come nightfall is Positano.
-Partying’s paired with perfect panoramas here, since lots of the al fresco cafés and wine bars often gaze out to sea.
-Ravello also lives up to its nickname – the City of Music – with its annual summer festival.
-Time your visit right and you’ll be treated to open-air concerts in some magical settings.
+In Positano, partying’s paired with perfect panoramas – lots of the al fresco cafés and sea-view wine bars often gaze out onto water.
+Ravello – AKA the City of Music – hosts an annual summer festival.
+If you pick the right time of year, you’ll be treated to open-air cliffside concerts while you’re there.
+Music on the Rocks nightclub is also worth a visit.

 Food & drink